 The Best Heroku Alternative: Appliku + Hetzner

 Appliku replicates the Heroku developer experience (git push deploys, zero-downtime restarts, environment variable management) but runs on servers you own and pay for directly.
+The difference from Heroku is who does the work: we manage the servers, you just push code.

 Resource Provider Cost/month

-Appliku subscription Appliku from $10/mo
+Appliku subscription Appliku (Free plan to start, paid from $10/mo) $0–18/mo

-Total ~$14–20/mo
+Total ~$20–40/mo

 What Appliku handles automatically: